As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Don’t Leave Firewood Sitting On The Ground For A Long Time

 I suggest keeping your log piles small so that you can use them within a short period of time.
 Also, make sure to use your entire pile of firewood instead of just piling new wood on top of some of the old stuff.
 Why?
-According to Terminix, a global leader in pest management, leaving firewood on the ground for too long creates a safe haven for pests.
+Leaving firewood on the ground for too long creates a safe haven for pests.
 The same goes if your firewood is surrounded by grass or plant growth.

 I have a great storage idea to keep your firewood off the ground.
 You can build this super-easy log holder shown in the video below: